By Lauren Clark

 The main thing to know is that they are not a sign of being overweight or unfit.
 “Recently, more and more people are thinking that hip dips – or lack of – are a sign of how healthy you are,” says Mark Fox, health and fitness expert from The Training Room.
 "Although the amount of body fat stored in that area can make them more noticeable, and extra muscle mass can also give you a more prominent look, losing body fat around that area won’t make them go away, as they’re mainly due to bone structure which you can't change."

 How common are hip dips?

 More frequent than you’d think.
-‘Almost everyone has a degree of “hip dip,”’ points out Dr Perry.
-‘It is just more pronounced in some individuals.’
-However, they are more common in women.
-‘Which is due to the naturally wider position of the hip bones and a genetically different pattern of fat distribution to men,’ he adds.
+"Almost everyone has a degree of 'hip dip'," points out Dr Perry.
+"It is just more pronounced in some individuals."
+However, they are more common in women, due to the position of the hip bones and women's genetic fat distribution.